aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 nozzle_temperature_ideal(P, T, k) = T*(2/(k+1))
 ```

 The pressure at the nozzle is 115 bar the temperature at the nozzle is 373 K, which is above the critical point.
-The fluid super-critical and choked when leaving the PSV.
+The fluid supercritical and choked when leaving the PSV.

 ## The Isentropic Expansion Factor

-At the vessel conditions, the VTPR model of ethane gives a compressibility factor of 0.672 (GERG-2008 model gives a similar value of 0.69), well below 0.8 and therefore outside the range where the ideal gas model is expected to work well.
+At the vessel conditions, the VTPR model of ethane gives a compressibility factor of $(round(compressibility_factor(vtpr_ethane, P₁, T₁); digits=3)) (GERG-2008 gives a similar value of $(round(compressibility_factor(gerg_ethane, P₁, T₁); digits=3))), well below 0.8 and therefore outside the range where the ideal gas model is expected to work well.

-In this case an alternative method is to calculate what the *effective* isentropic expansion factor would be, for the real gas, assuming that the real fluid obeys
+An alternative method is to calculate what the *effective* isentropic expansion factor would be, for the real gas, assuming that the real fluid obeys

 $$ P_1 v_1^n = P_t v_t^n $$